ERCO Ercoupe

 The ERCO Ercoupe is an American low-wing monoplane aircraft that was first flown in 1937.
 It was originally manufactured by the Engineering and Research Corporation (ERCO) shortly before World War II; several other manufacturers continued its production after the war.
 The final model, the Mooney M-10, first flew in 1968 and the last model year was 1970.
 It was designed to be the safest fixed-wing aircraft that aerospace engineering could provide at the time, and the type continues to enjoy a faithful following.

 Design and development

 Fred Weick

 In 1931, aeronautical engineer Fred Weick was assistant chief of the aeronautics division of the National Advisory Committee for Aeronautics (NACA).
-In 1934 he asked permission to build an aircraft based on the 1931 Stout Skycar, using fabric instead of aluminum covering, and control modifications based on NACA research.
-Weick and a group of co-workers designed and assembled the experimental aircraft with a group of his colleagues who worked on the project in their spare time and paid for it themselves.
+In 1934, he asked permission to build an aircraft based on the 1931 Stout Skycar using fabric instead of aluminum covering and control modifications based on NACA research.
+Weick and a group of co-workers designed and assembled the experimental aircraft in their spare time and paid for it themselves.
 The resulting aircraft, known as the W-1, featured tricycle landing gear, a parasol wing, and a pusher propeller configuration.

-Fred Weick listed the W1 design goals that were tested in later seminars:
+Fred Weick listed the W-1 design goals that were tested in later seminars: